Suhas-2002/HOUSE-PRICE-PREDICTOR/README.md

 6. Preparing the Residual plot.
 7. Predicting Sales Price

-Model Prediction.ipynb contains the code for Model Prediction.
+Model Building and Prediction.ipynb contains the code for Model Prediction.
 On Trainig and Testing the data with the three algorithms mentioned, Random Forest appeared as the best fit for the model.

 The Residual plots obtained where as follows: